flori/ollama-ruby/README.md

-/regenerate                     the last answer message /collection( clear|change)      change (default) collection or clear /info                           show information for current session /import source                  import the source's content /summarize [n] source           summarize the source's content in n words /embedding                      toggle embedding paused or not
+/regenerate                     the last answer message /collection( clear|change)      change (default) collection or clear /info                           show information for current session /document_policy                pick a scan policy for document references /import source                  import the source's content /summarize [n] source           summarize the source's content in n words /embedding                      toggle embedding paused or not